The Discovery of Tomato Sauce

 A new sauce had been discovered, that replaced the pepper preserve and that could be joined to an infinity of dishes, enriching and even exalting their taste.

 By then the cultivation of tomatoes was no more limited to gardens and orchards, but extended to the countryside, especially in the Vesuvian area.
 Farmers discovered that the pummarole cultivation was easy, inexpensive, and could become profitable.
-Finally in 1839 the duke of Buonvicino paved the road, inventing the match between the pasta - above all the macaroni - and the tomato sauce.
+Finally in 1839 Ippolito Cavalcanti, Duke of Buonvicino (1787 -1860) paved the road, inventing the match between the pasta and the tomato sauce: in the Appendix in Neapolitan dialect to the second edition of his volume "Cucina teorico-pratica" he suggested the recipe "Vermicelli con lo pommodoro".